Nataleigh, a kitchen, and a lot of tallow.

 The soaps took on a life of their own.
 I take my time to carefully craft each bar, and every one is made with love.
 My eggs and produce are only available at my table at farmers markets in my area, but here you can buy my soaps and have them shipped straight to your door.

-Bar soap is what I'm starting with online, but Feather & Fur is growing.
-More farm-fresh, natural products are on the way.
+Bar soap is where I started online, but Feather & Fur is growing.
+My lotion and liquid laundry detergent are here now, with more farm-fresh, natural products on the way.

 How I make it.